Siegel-Lab/Rabuffo_et_al_Tb427v12_assembly_pipeline/README.md

-# Closing gaps in the T. brucei Lister 427 genome assembly
+# Closing gaps in the T. brucei Lister 427 genome assembly using ONT reads

 ## Introduction

+This repository contains the scripts used to improve the T. brucei Lister 427 genome assembly using ONT long reads.
+Roughly, the pipeline does the following: It runs SAMBA multiple times to close gaps in the assembly.
+Next, we also expand collapsed repeats by turning them into gaps and closing those gaps using SAMBA.
+We annotate the newly created sequences and do quality control on them.

 ## Usage